Your build is a terminal.

 Powered by cd.pico.sh

 Push a docker-compose.yml to an SSH endpoint and your containers are live.
 Label a service and it gets a public HTTP URL.
-No cloud console, no CLI SDK, no provider lock-in.
+There's no provider lock-in because it's a tool you likely already use for local development.

 The same platform that runs your CI runs your apps.